Dragsters and Drag Bikes

 for several years.

-JULY 2012: I just saw on a forum that Midas Mist was first called "Midas Touch", starting life as a 1957 Buckler Watling Special, with BMC A Series power unit, which in Formula Junior tune
+I saw on a forum that Midas Mist was first called "Midas Touch", starting life as a 1957 Buckler Watling Special, with BMC A Series power unit, in Formula Junior tune, and

 made its debut at a 1965 Dragfest.
 [Forum on DragsterWorld.com, 2005]